 We meet every Thursdays (7:30pm EST) and Sundays (11am EST) through Google Hangout for a meaningful connection and conversation.
 Please check out the below links for more information! 💬

-Also, we want to highlight that the formation of our church plant itself embodies the work of racial justice and reconciliation.
+The formation of our church plant itself embodies the work of racial justice and reconciliation.
 The idea of sitting at the same table with those who do not look like us.
 The idea of journeying life with those who are different from us.
 The idea of sharing and hearing each other's stories from various life perspectives and experiences.
 The idea of breaking bread with many members, visually reminding each other that we ALL come from one body, the body of Christ.
 It's a small step but we believe that this small step can move mountains.
 So, with this conviction, we have been carefully laying the foundation that embraces and fosters this idea of "being with."

 Make sure to subscribe to our newsletter for more information on how to stay connected and to be part of a community during this unprecedented time.
 We are all in this together. 💪🙏🧼